isaac-chung/isaac-chung.github.io/blog/2024-03-24-rag-eval-and-observability/index.md

 - [Arize Phoenix](https://github.com/Arize-ai/phoenix): Built on top of the OpenInference tracing standard, and uses it to trace, export, and collect critical information about your LLM Application in the form of "spans".
 It also supports several RAG-related analyses and visualizations.

 ## How to evaluate RAG systems?
-Just like any system, it is important to understand how well it is performing and how much improvement has been achieved over the baseline.
+Just like any system, it is important to understand how well the RAG system is performing and how much improvement has been achieved over the baseline.
 This doesn’t just involve measuring how fast and how much it costs, but also how good the outputs are.
 We could take a look at RAG-specific evaluation methods.
-Per-component evaluations, which are kind of like unit tests, can be done on the retrieval stage and the generation stage separately.
+Per-component evaluations, like unit tests, can be done on the retrieval stage and the generation stage separately.

 For retrieval, the goal is to find out given the configuration how well can the system retrieve relevant results?
 Here you would need a golden set of queries and ground truth of relevant documents (or their IDs).
 You could use IR metrics like nDCG or Mean Reciprocal Rank (MRR), but for RAG it’s more meaningful to understand 1) the signal to noise ratio of the retrieved context (context precision) and 2) how well it can retrieve all the relevant information required to answer the question (context recall).